 Assessment: Compassionate Listening and Understanding

-Doing so can establish a trusting and caring relationship with your patients, essential for providing quality end-of-life care.
+Doing so can establish a trusting and caring relationship with your patients, which is essential for providing quality end-of-life care.
 You can also create a safe and comfortable environment for your patients to express their wishes, fears, and goals and receive the support they need.
-This can help reduce their , depression, and suffering and enhance their quality of life.
+This can help reduce their anxiety, , and suffering and enhance their quality of life.

 During the assessment phase, you may perform the following tasks: